 (Fulbert of Chartres)

-Early Christians called the ‘fifty days of rejoicing’ Pentecost, which Tertullian called ‘laetissimum spatium this most joyful period’.
+Early Christians called the ‘fifty days of rejoicing’ Pentecost, which Tertullian called laetissimum spatium, ‘this most joyful period’ in English.
 For us, the Day of Pentecost is the end of the Easter season.
 It marks the fifty days since Easter Day, and the time when we remember how the Holy Spirit was given to the Disciples after His ascension into heaven.

 Some places have a custom of lighting the Easter Candle at the beginning of Easter.
 The lit Candle stands prominently in Church, for all the Eastertide Services.
 The Alleluia often appears in liturgical speech and song.
 Morning Prayer begins with the traditional collection of Pauline texts, known as the Easter Anthems.
 White or gold vestments and decorations, emphasise the joy and brightness of the Easter Season.

-According to ancient custom, there is no celebration of the Eucharist on Easter Eve, but we have Morning and Evening Prayer.
+According to ancient custom, there is no celebration of the Eucharist on Easter Eve.
 Christians have long since gathered through the night to recall the story of God’s saving work, from creation through to the death and resurrection of Christ.
 The Easter Liturgy is all about new life for the worshipper, which is a passing from darkness to light, and offers new hope to the faithful.

 The Easter Vigil has always been a favourite time for baptism, because it’s when Christ died for our sin, and was resurrected.
 Baptism symbolises a dying to sin, in order to be reborn in Him.
 It’s also a time when Christians confirm the promises that were made during their own baptisms.
 Water and light are the basic elements that sustain life, both spiritually and biologically.